kovanostra/message-passing-neural-network/ENVIRONMENT_VARIABLES.md

 DEVICE='cpu'

+- If the model runs on 'cpu', then the option to use multiprocessing (will use ALL available cores) or not comes from:

+CPU_MULTIPROCESSING='True' or 'False'

 **USED FOR GRID SEARCH**

 To define a range for the grid search please pass the values in the following format: